 We are already using this information to provide customers with advice on how to make use of renewable power most effectively across the network and minimise the import of non-renewable grid power.

-NEV Power plans to introduce time of use billing during 2024.
-This will be based around daytime and night-time power.
-Night-time power will be more expensive as it uses the limited battery storage.
-Daytime power will be relatively inexpensive as on most days the network has excess daytime power.
+NEV Power bills according to time of use, based around daytime and night-time power.
+Night-time power is significantly more expensive as it uses the limited battery storage.
+Daytime power is only a third the price, as on most days our solar panels produce more than we need and the network has excess daytime power and sends it back to the national grid.

 NEV Power has recognised that it lacks sufficient IT skills to leverage our knowledge of customers’ energy production and consumption.
 Building better databases and increasing our IT skills will be a focus over the next 3 years.
 We envisage being able to provide customers with real-time warnings which will enable them to tune their energy consumption.
 We will also be encouraging customers to introduce their own control systems.